-We drive on the left-hand side of the road here, some of our roads are narrow, windy and have loose gravel… and it’s not unusual to see sheep or cattle on roads in rural areas.
+We drive on the left-hand side of the road, some of our roads are narrow, windy and have loose gravel… and it’s not unusual to see sheep or cattle on roads in rural areas.

-Why do certain countries drive on the left-hand side of the road?
+Why drive on the left-hand side of the road?

-Make sure you protect yourself, know the rules before you start driving in NZ!
+So now you know the answer, make sure to ‘weapon’ yourself, know the rules before you start driving in NZ!

-Do you know that: ‘Hot Water Beach’ is not exclusive to the Coromandel?
+Do you know: ‘Hot Water Beach’ is not exclusive to the Coromandel?
 ‘Moeraki Boulders’ can be found in Northland as well? – We do! –

 Basically, travel distances in New Zealand will be calculated in hours and less distantly travelled.
 Mountains, mostly two-lane windy roads prevent you a quick ride from A to B.

-We recommend you stay 2 or more days in places to experience the lifestyle or that little village.
+We recommend you stay 2 or more days in places, have time to experience the lifestyle or that little village.
 It is not about how much you drive during your vacation.
 It is all about the experience, doesn’t it?

 Calculate your Travel Time